grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 Same as [`CortexCompactorHasNotUploadedBlocks`](#CortexCompactorHasNotUploadedBlocks).

+### CortexCompactorHasNotSuccessfullyRunCompaction

+_TODO: this playbook has not been written yet._

+### CortexCompactorRunFailed

+_TODO: this playbook has not been written yet._

 ### CortexBucketIndexNotUpdated

 This alert fires when the bucket index, for a given tenant, is not updated since a long time.
 The bucket index is expected to be periodically updated by the compactor and is used by queriers and store-gateways to get an almost-updated view over the bucket store.